lushonline/jsonata-extended/README.md

 Extended JSONata object with custom functions

-This can be a drop in substitue for the standard [JSONata](https://www.npmjs.com/package/jsonata)
+This can be used to add extended functions to the standard [JSONata](https://www.npmjs.com/package/jsonata)

 It is NOT published to NPMJS and so install from this repo